marchandd/docker_index/README.md

-# Docker GUI Virtual Environment (VE) Studies
+# Docker GUI Virtual Environment Studies

 ## Goal

-The goal of this approach is to provide Docker GUI Virtual Environments dedicated to facilitate Windows/Linux cross-over usage.
+The goal of this approach is to provide Docker GUI Virtual Environments (VE) dedicated to facilitate Windows/Linux cross-over usage.

 Studies are splitted into three domains :
 - Diversity of method differences to produce GUI VE to access to Firefox.
 - Mono environment to make possible to run Console or Gtk applications.
-- Windows Portable-apps (global or dedicated) running with Wine emulator.
+- Windows Portable-apps (grouped or dedicated samples) running with Wine emulator.

 SSH is more efficient ways but experiment by yourself all approaches studies with the links below for Docker images.